zkrising/Tachi/docs/docs/api/auth.md

 Authorization: Bearer API_KEY
 ```

-Where API_KEY is the api key you wish to use.
+Where API_KEY is the API key you wish to use.

 ### Self-Key Authentication